Periodontics

 Category: Periodontics

-38) A diabetic patient has calculus, severe bleeding, and deep pockets.
-What is the management?
+38) A patient on Dilantin has gingival enlargement and heavy plaque.
+What is the initial management?

 39 / 56